TanukiMCP/tellurideskihotels.com/src/content/blog/best-hotels-telluride.md

 Many visitors split their stay—a few nights in Mountain Village for ski convenience, then moving downtown to experience Main Street's restaurants and nightlife.
 This approach samples both areas while avoiding full-week commitments to either location.

+<ArticleBookingWidget
+  variant="featured"
+  title="Ready to Book Your Telluride Hotel?" description="Compare prices across all 15 properties with real-time availability and instant confirmation" />

 ## Planning Your Perfect Stay

 The 15 hotels ranked here cover every price point, location preference, and travel style you might need in Telluride.
 Hotel Telluride consistently delivers the best overall value proposition, combining modern comfort, excellent downtown location, and comprehensive amenities at fair mid-range pricing.
 Most first-time visitors find this property hits the sweet spot.